 Condition and Grading

 Many older coins have been in circulation and have suffered wear and tear.
-For both collectors and investors, the condition of a coin can make the difference between a piece being worth its intrinsic metal value or thousands of dollars more.
+For collectors and investors, a coin’s condition can make the difference between its intrinsic metal value being worth thousands of dollars more or less.

-Coins that remain in mint state (uncirculated) or proof condition are rarer because fewer have survived in such pristine condition and are more desirable to collectors.
+Coins that remain in mint state (uncirculated) or proof condition are rarer because fewer have survived in such pristine condition, making them more desirable to collectors.

 Places to Sell Coins and Find the Right Buyer

-Visit local coin shops or contact coin dealers who specialize in your type of coins.
+Visit local coin shops or contact coin dealers specializing in your type of coin.
 They can provide offers based on their expertise.

 Websites like eBay, Heritage Auctions, and GreatCollections allow you to list your coins for sale.
-Be prepared to handle shipping and potential fees.
+However, you must be prepared to handle shipping and potential fees.

-When selling your coins, set a reasonable and competitive price based on their condition and market demand.
+Set a reasonable and competitive price based on their condition and market demand when selling your coins.
 Research recent sales of similar coins to gauge their market value.

 Understand that dealers will be knowledgeable about current coin values, so be realistic in your expectations and have some understanding of the current market value.